jdesbonnet/RCWL-0516/README.md

 ![RCWL-0516 schematic annotated](RCWL-0516-schematic-annotated.png)

+There are two parts to this schematic.
+A microwave frequency transmitter/receiver/mixer and a much lower frequency part based on an IC (marked RCWL-9196) which is very similar to the BISS0001 IC for PIR motion detectors.

+First the microwave part:

-Q1 looks like MMBR941M high frequency NPN transistor [5].
-It is marked "32W" but cannot find any match.
+The Q1 the package is marked "32W" and seems to be a MMBR941M high frequency NPN transistor [5].
+I haven't been able to match the marking "32W" with a specific manufacturer.
 It is not clear from the schematic how this works as microwave doppler radar.
 My understanding of a doppler radar is that a continuous wave is transmitted and the reflected signal from the receiver is mixed with the transmitted signal to yield a signal with a frequency that is the difference in frequency between the transmitted and received signal.
 But this board seems very simple with just one transistor (Q1) and just a hand full of passive componetents.

 My thinking is that Q1 along with the clever microwave PCB design and passive components form a microwave oscillator / antenna.
 The reflected signal mixes (how? does Q1 have a dual role for oscillator / mixer?)  with the transmitted signal forming a signal that is the difference in frequency very close to 0Hz.
 (There will also be a component that's the sum of the two frequencies but that will be lost due to the very high frequency).
-This low doppler frequency is extracted by a low pass RC filter (C9 = 1nF, R3 = 1k, fc = 1/2πRC ≈ 160kHz) and amplified by the RCWL-9196 IC.
+This low doppler frequency difference is extracted by a low pass RC filter (C9 = 1nF, R3 = 1k, fc = 1/2πRC ≈ 160kHz) and amplified by the RCWL-9196 IC.
 I'm not a RF expert so this is purely speculative.

-Update 4 Jan 2017: finally found the signal.
-However something is puzzling me.
-When I wave my hand in front of the sensor the frequency shifts by up to 1 MHz.
-Now I was rather close to it maybe 20cm... is this some sort of near field effect separate to the doppler operation?
+Update 4 Jan 2017: finally found the signal at 3.181GHz with the HackRF One SDR!
+However something is puzzling me: when I wave my hand in front of the sensor the frequency shifts by up to 1 MHz.
+I expected the frequency to remain constant.
+I suspect this is a side effect of the exteme simplicity of this circuit: the reflected doppler shifted signal is causing the transmitter oscillator to vary in frequency.

 ![RCWL-0516 spectrum at 3.181GHz](RCWL-0516-spectrum-annotated.jpg)

 ## RCWL-9196

-This is the core IC of the board.
 The schematic says (in chinese) that it's similar to a BISS0001 PIR IC.
 But there are differences.
 Unfortunately I can't find any hard information (eg datasheet) on this.
 Nor can I find any information on the brand/company name "RCWL".

 | Pin number | BISS0001 | RCWL-9196 |
 | --- | --- | --- |